wilcho-vnz/webpack-boilerplate/README.md

 Hi there!  👋

-This repository is intented to be a boilerplate for a quick start for my web development, I don't know how many repositories must be exist out the, but apart of be just another one is also a record of my learning in my dayly job and readings about web technologies.
+This repository is intended to be a boilerplate for a quick start for my web development, I don't know how many repositories must be exist out the, but apart of be just another one is also a record of my learning in my daily job and readings about web technologies.

 This boilerplate is made for compile and build files using Webpack configured with Babel Bootstrap 4 and Sass.